Pages from the book, "The Philosophy and Science of Health"--Dr.

 along with many other disease symptoms into diseases in their own right.

-With this reclassification as the new basis for diagnosis, competing
+With this reclassification as the new basis for diagnosis, competing medical

-as their own proprietary symptoms set.
+own proprietary symptoms set.

 Thus the heart specialist, endocrinologist, allergist, kidney specialist